+Teen acne is more accepted as we recognise that it’s part-genetic, part-hormonal and greatly related to the universal and unfortunate side effect of puberty - increased oil production.
 At The Clinic, we empathise with the significance that breakouts can have on your daily life and we understand that the causes are complex.
 Here, we demystify adult acne and talk you through ways to both treat it and overcome it.

 “The addition of a topical retinoid product is great at reducing inflammation.
 Retinoids can cause dryness of the skin so it’s best to use an oil free moisturiser with this product.
 If you find your skin is becoming too dry then apply only every second night and wash off thoroughly in the morning.
 Retinoids can also make your skin more sensitive to the sun so it is also important to use a high SPF sunscreen when outside.
 If you are planning on becoming pregnant soon, currently pregnant, or breast feeding, Retinoids are not safe to use”, explains Dr Henderson.